bytecodealliance/component-docs/component-model/src/language-support/rust.md

 ## 6. Building a Component

-Now, let's build our component:
+Now, let's build our component, using the native Rust toolchain to build a WASI P2 component.

 ```sh
 cargo build --target=wasm32-wasip2